GaduaLab/PerceptronPicklePl/README.md

-Provided are three pretrained models for Polish language:
+Provided are six pretrained models for Polish language:

 polish_full_5.pickle
 polish_simplified_5.pickle
 polish_simplified_uber_5.pickle

+and their merged versions.
+Merged versions (maybe it's not the best name) are trained on tags, where agglutinated endings and particles are not treated as single words.
+This allows to use those models for tagging text, that is not prepared in such a way, that all agglutination particles are detached from words.

-They have been trained on Milionowy Korpus (it can be downloaded from here: http://nkjp.pl/index.php?page=14&lang=0)
+They have been trained on lists of tagged sentence/words extracted from Milionowy Korpus (it can be downloaded from here: http://nkjp.pl/index.php?page=14&lang=0).

 In order to tag with NLTK perceptron tagger polish sentences, they must be loaded manually in this way: